psyraxaus/Prosim2GSX/to-do/modularization-strategy.md

 The GSXController has grown too large and complex, handling multiple responsibilities.
 In Phase 3, we'll break it down into smaller, more focused services following the Single Responsibility Principle.

-#### 3.1 GSXMenuService and GSXAudioService
+#### 3.1 GSXMenuService

-This phase extracts menu interaction and audio control functionality from the GsxController into separate services following the Single Responsibility Principle.
+This phase extracts menu interaction functionality from the GsxController into a separate service following the Single Responsibility Principle.

-**Timeline: 5-7 days**
+**Timeline: 2-3 days**

 - [ ] Create `IGSXMenuService.cs` interface file (0.5 day)
   - [ ] Define methods for menu interaction